edgedb/edgedb/docs/guides/tutorials/graphql_apis_with_strawberry.rst

 shouldn't expose your EdgeDB instance directly to the application’s frontend;
 this is insecure and will give all users full read/write access to your database.
-So, in this tutorial, we'll see how you can quickly create a simple GraphQL API without using the built-in extension and give the users restricted access to the database schema.
+So, in this tutorial, we'll see how you can quickly create a simple GraphQL API without using the built-in extension, which will give the users restricted access to the database schema.
 Also, we'll implement HTTP basic authentication and demonstrate how you can write your own GraphQL validators and resolvers.
 This tutorial assumes you're already familiar with GraphQL terms like schema, query, mutation, resolver, validator, etc, and have used GraphQL with some other technology before.

 We'll build the same movie organization system that we used in the Flask `tutorial <https://www.edgedb.com/docs/guides/tutorials/rest_apis_with_flask>`_